Online exams and assessments (eAssessment)

 - long answer.

-To maintain academic integrity, the laptops are configured to disable features like access to the internet and other unauthorised software.
+To maintain academic integrity, the laptops are configured to disable features like access to the internet and other unauthorised software, using a locked down browser.

 In the unforeseen event that a laptop freezes, you need to notify an exam supervisor (invigilator) as soon as possible by raising your hand.
 The invigilator will supply you with a new laptop and you can pick up from the latest auto saved response (every thirty seconds).